Comedians

 To demonstrate her versatility as a serious actor, Haddish took on roles in movies and television shows that challenged preconceptions and enhanced her range.

-Haddish then returned to straight comedy the following year with Haunted Mansion, with Owen Wilson, LaKeith Stanfield, and Jamie Lee Curtis in the all-star cast.
+Haddish then returned to straight comedy the following year with Haunted Mansion, featuring an all-star cast that included Owen Wilson, LaKeith Stanfield, and Jamie Lee Curtis.

 In 2023, Haddish worked with the iconic action movie star Wesley Snipes in the film Back on the Strip, the directorial debut of Chris Spencer.